BIMSBbioinfo/pigx/README.md

 By default the `configure` script expects tools to be in a directory listed in the `PATH` environment variable.
-If the tools are installed in a location that is not on the `PATH` you can tell the `configure` script.
+If the tools are installed in a location that is not on the `PATH` you can tell the `configure` script about them with variables.
 Run `./configure --help` for a list of all variables and options.

 The following tools must be available: